A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 The Heart of the Andes by Freidrich Edwin Church (1859)

-One of the most famous landscape paintings by Church, The Heart, is influenced by South American geography, which amazed the artist with its beauty.
+One of the most famous landscape paintings by Church, The Heart, is influenced by South American geography.

 Cyrus West Field, a South American businessman, had financed Church for the painting to attract investors for his endeavors.